Underage Gambling Charges Attorney in Atlantic City

 If your child was merely “passing through” the casino floor in order to reach the hotel lobby, a knowledgeable attorney may be able to get the charged dismissed.
 Additionally, an attorney who knows what to look for can review the video footage and narrative reports in the case to determine if the evidence against your child is strong.

-Atlantic City Underage Gambling Defense Attorney Helps Keep Your Child’s Permanent Record Clear of a Criminal Conviction
+Underage Gambling Defense Attorney Helps Keep Your Child’s Permanent Record Clean of a Criminal Conviction

-John Tumelty is a battle-tested attorney who has represented countless clients accused of casino crimes in Atlantic City.
+Attorney John Tumelty is a battle-tested criminal lawyer who has represented countless clients accused of casino crimes in Atlantic City.
 As a former assistant county prosecutor with the Atlantic County Prosecutor’s Office, Trial Section, he has unique insight into how prosecutors evaluate a criminal case and prepare a case for court.
 This gives him a huge advantage when preparing a case and strategizing for trial.

-Call to schedule your free consultation today or fill out the convenient contact form to request a confidential meeting with Mr. Tumelty.
+Call to schedule your free consultation today or fill out the convenient online contact form to request a confidential meeting with Mr. Tumelty – 24/7.
 He will fight hard to protect your child and to avoid a criminal record.